judepereira/44a/README.md

 This is a template for an openFrameworks project which compiles, and runs in JetBrains' awesome CLion.
 I've used one of the 3D examples to test this.

+## Further work based on this project has started [here](https://forum.openframeworks.cc/t/are-there-any-plan-for-supporting-clion/17188/).
+This includes updates for 0.9.0, and a project generator fork.

 ## Quick start
 Import this as an existing project in CLion, and don't choose the option to re-create the CMakeLists.txt.